Who We Are

 Radical Hospitality is informed by the Italian word accoglienza, a concept ubiquitous in the community mental health centers of Trieste.
 It connotes a posture of horizontality, requiring that we come alongside people as human beings, subverting the expectation that status, education, class or privilege creates a worthiness that elevates one human being over another.

-We define Radical Hospitality, therefore, as a posture to assume relative to another human being:
+Built upon four pillars which are co-equal and interlinked, we define Radical Hospitality as a posture to assume relative to another human being:

 • You are safe here